Whatcom Community College

 Apply to WCC online.

-Once you create and log into your account, please select the following from the application homepage dropdown menus:
+Once you create and log into your account, please use these guidelines:

 Click here for step-by-step instructions.